jcuervo5/Hawaii_Climate_Analysis/README.md

     8. Find the last 12 months of temperature observation data for this station.

-## Create Climate App
+### Climate App

 After completing the initial analysis, a Flask API was designed based on the queries that were developed.

-* Flask was used to create the following routes.
+* Flask was used to create the following routes when ran locally.

 #### Routes